ibm-cloud-docs/containers/cs_subnets.md

 - The `172.16.0.0/16`, `172.18.0.0/16`, `172.19.0.0/16`, and `172.20.0.0/16` subnet ranges are prohibited.

-</br>To create a cluster by using existing subnets:
+To create a cluster by using existing subnets:

 1. Get the subnet ID and the ID of the VLAN that the subnet is on.